 People across Ukraine – or any conflict zone for that matter – must have access to mental health and psychosocial support services.

-In times of war, mental health support can save lives.
-That’s why it must be integrated into humanitarian efforts in the midst of conflict, as well as in the aftermath when communities are attempting to move past the traumas of war.
+In times of armed conflict, mental health support can save lives.
+That’s why it must be integrated into humanitarian efforts in the midst of conflict, as well as in the aftermath when communities are attempting to move past the traumas of armed conflict.

 We know people in warzones are remarkably resilient.
 But sometimes we all need a little help to escape the darkness.